 The average asking rents data is from CoStar's multifamily rent dataset, which uses data that is aggregated by an automated data collection algorithm to extract or "scrape" data from listing websites; supplied by clients of CoStar's ILS platforms, including Apartments.com, ApartmentFinder.com, and ForRent.com; obtained by CoStar's research callers, who contact individual properties for detailed rent and concession data; acquired from the RealFacts dataset, which details building-level rent and vacancy data dating back to the mid-1990s for more than 12,000 properties; or modeled by CoStar based on rent trends in different submarkets and building types for those properties for which rent data is unavailable.
-Rent data is accessed on CoStar in January each calendar year.
+Rent data is typically accessed on CoStar in the first quarter of each calendar year.

-WHO CAN AFFORD TO RENT (2022)
+WHO CAN AFFORD TO RENT (2023) (1) Chart